lrbender01/StatusBarMod/README.md

 First you will have to remember that you cannot play on official servers using this (or in fact any) mod.
 To install mod you will have to follow this stes:
 * Download Elden Mod Loader from https://www.nexusmods.com/eldenring/mods/117, and extract it's content where game .exe is
-* Download this mod .zip file from [Nexus Mods](https://www.nexusmods.com/eldenring/mods/3405) or [Github](https://github.com/Mordrog/EldenRing-PostureBarMod/releases/) and extract it's contet inside "mods" folder where game .exe is, on steam path will be something like that "steamapps\common\ELDEN RING\Game\mods"
+* Download this mod .zip file from [Github](https://github.com/Mordrog/EldenRing-PostureBarMod/releases/) and extract it's content inside "mods" folder where game .exe is, on steam path will be something like that "steamapps\common\ELDEN RING\Game\mods"
 * **DISABLE ANTI CHEAT** -  you can for instance use https://www.nexusmods.com/eldenring/mods/90/%EF%BB%BF
 * Run game